Business Writing

 Remember that although it's okay to use contractions in business writing, it's not always preferable.
 When you want to emphasize a point, using two words might be a better choice: "Despite the economic downturn, we are not planning to downsize our work force in the near future."

-Source: Mary M. Ward
+Source: Mary M. Ward link

 Related Terms: